-Password management programs are a little biased towards computer users.
+Password manager software is very biased towards computer users.
 Especially towards Windows users.

-But at the same time, the same password manager that works great on your Windows PC, might not perform in full flow on Android smartphones.
+But at the same time, the same password manager software that works great on your Windows PC, might not perform well on Android smartphones.

-Sometimes, the interface could be challenging, the auto-fill might not work, or even worse, the app starts crashing.
+Sometimes, the interface can be challenging, the autofill features might not work, or even worse, the app starts crashing your web browser.

-Now, does that mean Android users should ditch the idea of using password managers altogether?
+Some Android users might feel like they should ditch the idea of using password managers altogether.
+However, there is hope.

 It doesn’t matter whether you use a Mac, Windows, iOS, or Android device, LastPass is the best in business.